-When you remodel a kitchen there are SO many choices to make that it can be overwhelming.
+When you remodel a kitchen or add an island to your kitchen there are SO many choices to make that it can be overwhelming.
 Check out my kitchen remodeling checklist for a complete list of things to consider.

 What is the purpose of a Range hood?

 The reason that you need a vent hood in your kitchen is two-fold.
-If you cook a lot, the range hood clears out the smells so your kitchen doesn’t smell like whatever you just cooked.
-It acts much like an exhaust fan in a bathroom, sucking out smells.
+If you cook a lot, the range hood gets rid of unwanted odors so your kitchen doesn’t smell like whatever you just cooked.
+It acts much like an exhaust fan in a bathroom, sucking out smells and unpleasant odors.

-If you are buying a new vent hood for your kitchen there are some guidelines for how large it should be.
-The size depends on whether your oven is on an island or attached to a wall.
-It also depends on how big your range itself is.
+If you are buying a new vent hood for your kitchen there are some guidelines for how large it should be so you know you are getting the right size.
+The size depends on your kitchen layout and whether you have an island cooktop or your stove is on an interior wall or exterior wall.
+It also depends on the width of your range.

-If you have a 36 inch range, don’t get a 30 inch vent hood, go with the size that is at least as large as your range.
+If you have a 36 inch range, you need at LEAST a 36 inch vent hood.
+If you have a 30 inch oven you can use a 30 inch vent hood.
+Get the size that is at least as large as your range.

-If you have a gas cooktop or range, your vent hood should be 24 to 30 inches above the cooktop.
+As a general rule, if you have a gas cooktop or gas stove, your vent hood should be 24 to 30 inches from the cooktop to the bottom of the range hood.
 If you have an electric range, it should be a bit lower, 20 to 24 inches.
-Your oven should have guidance in the manual that goes with it, so check there to confirm.
+It is a good idea to check the manual that goes with your oven for guidlines, so check there to confirm.

-Despite this guidance there are a few other key factors to think about.
+Despite this guidance there are a few other important considerations.
 First, is the height of the cook (probably you).
 You don’t want to be banging your head against the vent.
 It might not be as effective, but your comfort is worth something.

-Second, if the hood is over an island, you should consider whether it will be a visual barrier to people in the kitchen.
+Second, if the hood is over a kitchen island, you should consider whether it will be a visual barrier to people in the kitchen.
 Vents that are above an island should be above eye level.

 These are not small appliances and they can look very large in an open kitchen.
-Hang something from your ceiling before you hang the vent, even if it’s a piece of cardboard, to get an idea of how it impacts your view.
+The best way to determine how it will affect your site line is to hang something from your ceiling before you hang the vent, even if it’s a piece of cardboard.

 How Strong Should My Vent Hood Be?

 One of the more technical things to consider is the power of your range hood.
+You want to make sure your vent hood has enough power to provide proper ventilation and improve your indoor air quality.
 This is measured in a unit called CFM which stands for cubic feet per minute.
-The more powerful your range hood is, the farther it can be from to top of your oven.
+The more powerful your range hood, the farther it can be from the top of your oven.
 A pretty standard range hood has a CFM of 400.